Bankers anxious over anti-money-laundering push to go after individuals

-NEW YORK (Reuters) - A new push by regulators and lawmakers to hold individuals, rather than just institutions, accountable for regulatory violations involving money laundering is spooking members of the U.S. financial industry, an executive of retail broker E*Trade Financial said on Thursday.
+NEW YORK, Jan 30 (Reuters) - A new push by regulators and lawmakers to hold individuals, rather than just institutions, accountable for regulatory violations involving money laundering is spooking members of the U.S. financial industry, an executive of retail broker E*Trade Financial said on Thursday.

 Speaking on a panel at an annual anti-money laundering conference, John Davidson, E*Trade’s global head of anti-money laundering, called a new bill in Congress, as well as vows by regulators to take more action against individuals, “a little scary.”